MicrosoftDocs/Hololens/hololens/contributing.md

 {
     "redirections": [
         {
-            "source_path": "hololens/old-article.md",
+            "source_path": "hololens/old-article",
             "redirect_url": "new-article#section-about-old-topic",
             "redirect_document_id": false
         },
 ```

 - The `source_path` is the relative repository path to the old article that you're removing.
-Be sure the path starts with `mixed-reality-docs` and ends with `.md`.
+Be sure the path starts with `hololens` and omits the `.md` file extension.

 - The `redirect_url` is the relative public URL from the old article to the new article.
 Be sure that this URL **doesn't** contain `mixed-reality-docs` or `.md`, as it refers to the public URL and not the repository path.
 Linking to a section within the new article using `#section` is allowed.
 You can also use an absolute path to another site here, if necessary.